Basic

 Amphibious Units

-The T2 bot lab for Armada has the Platypus, which swims on the sea surface and acts like a hovercraft, and has a similar cost effectiveness as normal hovercraft.
+The T2 bot lab for Armada has the Platypus, which swims on the sea surface and acts like a hovercraft, with similar cost-effectiveness.
 These can be useful for a surprise invasion from a coastline or an attack on an enemy sea base.

-The T2 bot lab for Cortex has the Duck, which move as an amphibious unit but has an underwater torpedo launcher.
-It has more health than subs, which makes them difficult to kill, but they have a long reload time which limits the amount of damage they will deal.
-These can be effective in small amounts to raid an sea player, as they are difficult to detect and can take out uw metal extractors.
+The T2 bot lab for Cortex has the Duck, which moves as an amphibious unit but has an underwater torpedo launcher.
+It's sturdier than subs, which makes them difficult to kill, but they have a long reload time which limits the amount of damage they will deal.
+These can be effective in small amounts to raid an sea player, as they are difficult to detect and can take out underwater metal extractors.
 A player with an overwhelming economy can build a large group of these to completely remove a weaker sea player from the game.

 Seaplanes